aniasobo/tech-test-bank/README.md

 ```

-### Initial planning:
+### Initial approach:

 Bank - single class
 Basic functionality - Bank is launched in an empty state, prints out an empty dated statement
 Creating a Date helper to use in both tests and code
 Test for the date helper
 Statement method - returns from other methods: adds header, history formatted
 simple methods first going by the scenario from spec: deposit, withdrawal
+added private methods to format and return numbers with trailing zeroes